 We enjoyed, as always, the typical Chilean foods while we were here.
 Each different location had a new dish to try, with pork, fantastic beef, chicken and lamb, and especially homemade breads.
 Each day provided something new.
 The first night at the lodge in Coyahaique, we were treated to a dinner of beef, cooked over a charcoal grille on the deck overlooking the valley.
 What made this even more amazing than usual was that the beef was fresh tenderloin, cooked to your choice!
 Wow!
 We ate until we couldn’t move, Along with the wonderful Chilean red wines that we also enjoyed at shore lunches.
 The other meal that was so memorable is one that is a part of every trip that we make with Cristian.
 Cooked for over 2 hours, over an open fire was an entire lamb!
 Unbelievable to say the very least!
 We can go on and on about the amazing meals that were prepared for us by Cristian and his staff.
 Lila took an afternoon off from fishing and accompanied Paulina, who was our chef for most of our stay, to a local vegetable market.
 Every vegetable was growing when Paulina selected it and picked it.
 Fresh fruit, juices, fresh bread EVERY day with our shore lunches, prepared by our guide’s at the water’s edge daily, and usually supervised by the local herd of cows!
 Did I mention that lunch was accompanied by more of the local wine?

-Lila has us up and going on Face book now (search for Carroll Ware holding a tarpon) and if you look at what she has posted, you’ll see a few pictures of our Chilean adventure, fish, accommodations, meals, etc. Last day in town shopping in Coyahaique rounded out what was the trip of a lifetime for us all.
-Bob & Paul are simply great guys and all four of us spent as much time laughing than we did fishing!!!!!!
-Most importantly, we are already planning a return to this fabulous land in early 2019.
+Lila has us up and going on Facebook now and if you look at what she has posted, you’ll see a few pictures of our Chilean adventure, fish, accommodations, meals, etc. Last day in town shopping in Coyahaique rounded out what was the trip of a lifetime for us all.
+Most importantly, we are already planning a return to this fabulous land.
 If any of our readers are interested in considering coming along, just reach out to us and we’ll put together and informational packet for you.